ahmadharkouss/soa-mini-x/README.md

 # API Documentation

-The purpose of this project is to provide a production ready environment for the backend of a web app.
+The purpose of this project is to provide a production ready environment for the backend of a web app  of social-plateform, like Twiter.

 All API URLs are on HTTPS with valid certificate!